 Those who are especially worried about gluten may want to only choose certified gluten-free products.

 Packaged foods and products that normally contain gluten often have gluten-free alternatives.
 This includes everything from cookies and baked goods to pasta and bread.
-Again, be sure to read the ingredients label and check that the product is certified as gluten-free if necessary.

 Adopting a gluten-free diet is now easier than ever before, as many gluten-free products are becoming available.
 However, there are still a number of foods that people may wish to avoid.